Ukrainian refugees join festive winter celebrations in Sofia

 SOFIA, 19 January 2022.
 Refugees from Ukraine are preparing to present their cuisine, crafts and traditions to locals and visitors at the upcoming winter Christmas market in Sofia, with support from the United Nations Children’s Fund (UNICEF).

 Over 20 small Ukrainian companies and entrepreneurs, as well as Ukrainian cooks, bakers and сraft-makers, will bring their products to the market in Bulgaria’s capital for two weeks starting from 19 December.
 Traditional food and handcrafts will be on sale in two Christmas houses, managed by the Ukrainian refugee community at Christmas Park at Slaveykov Square in downtown Sofia.

 UNICEF is supporting the participation of Ukrainian refugees as part of its seasonal campaign ‘Christmas is possible For Every Child’.
-The campaign aims to give a voice to Ukrainian families who have found refuge in Bulgaria, and to further promote their integration and solidarity in local society.
+The campaign, which is implemented with the support of the United States Government, aims to give a voice to Ukrainian families who have found refuge in Bulgaria, and to further promote their integration and solidarity in local society.

 After nearly ten months of displacement, Ukrainian families are doing their best to integrate in their host communities by learning Bulgarian, enrolling children in schools, looking for jobs or opening their small businesses

 Thanks to the warm welcome and support in Bulgaria, refugee children can celebrate their Christmas in peace here while our thoughts go out these days to all children living in war-torn societies.
 Being grateful for this hospitality, Ukrainians are motivated to show their gratitude to Bulgarians through their food and culture.